- Access to Resources

 ERI surveying was found to be effective at targeting a range of subsurface features, including clear structure, resistive laterite soils and buried corestones.
 Similar ERI results were observed across the survey site, implying consistent ground conditions.
 The results also displayed a high level of repeatability, implying that the data collected was of good quality and representative of ground conditions.

 Golder geophysicists have conducted geophysics surveys on five continents and in over 100 countries, providing surface, borehole and...

-On a daily basis, Golder Associates works on mines around the world to design, build, operate or close mine waste management facilities,...
+On a daily basis, Golder's environmental and engineering professionals work with mines around the world to design, build, operate, and close...

 Surface Water & Hydrology Services

 Golder’s Surface Water & Hydrology group offers you a worldwide team of scientists, hydrologists, hydrogeologists and engineers...

 For over 50 years, Golder’s strength has been in landfill design, permitting, construction monitoring, operations support,...